salesforce/design-system-react/docs/behavior-tests.md

+# Why Use Behavior Driven Tests #

+We have slightly redefined "behavior" to a broader scope.
+In this project, a "behavior" is anything the user does (interaction via the DOM, and what is traditionally considered behavioral testing), or anything the application does (interaction with the framework via the API, which is the behavior of the application itself).

+The following are two top-level goals of these behavior driven tests.

+## Framework Agnostic ##

+We want this project to be framework agnostic.
+That means it should be usable with jQuery, Marionette, React, and any other number of frameworks.

+## Easy to Consume ##

+We want the components exported by this project to be easy to consume from within any of our defined frameworks.
+As part of this, we want to honor the style and expected API of each framework.
+For example, in jQuery this means making use of the ``.data()`` storage and exporting backward-compatible jQuery plugins accessed off of ``$.fn``.
+This means using Backbone models and collections when using the Marionette framework.
+This means using ``props`` and and an external state-machine for React.

+## One test, multiple framework APIs ##

+If the API for accessing a component is different from framework to framework, then it becomes difficult to write one test which covers all frameworks.
+Yet, if you don't have a single test which is applied to all frameworks, then it is easy for the frameworks to diverge and end up with unique bugs and quirks between them.
+Therefore we needed to define a framework agnostic testing approach.

 # Overview #

 We have structured the tests such that the behavior tests drive the API, and from there the code.
-Unit testing of individual API methods and underlying code is still required, but the primary focus is on the behavior tests.
+Unit testing of individual API methods and underlying code is still required, but the primary focus is on the behavior tests that _then_ manipulate the components.
 They are structured like this:

 ```Text
                   --- Facade Tests (jQuery) ------- Facade Specific API ---